numerous and extensive, that, in order to consider

 whereby such rights may be either acquired or lost.
 2. The rights

-; with the means also of acquiring and losing them.
+of things; with the means also of acquiring and losing them.

 3. Private wrongs, or civil injuries; with the means of redressing